Ms Ana Villoslada

 I have been teaching Spanish language since 2010.
 I started my teaching career at the Centro de Estudios Hispánicos (Nebrija University) after gaining a MA in Linguistics Applied to the Teaching of Spanish as a Foreign Language.
 My MA thesis focused on the teaching of Spanish to the Blind and sight impaired people (La Enseñanza de español como lengua extranjera a estudiantes con deficiencia visual o ceguera: propuesta didáctica de adaptación de actividades para el DELE A1.)

-Being Translation and Interpreting one of my passions, I specialized in Conference Interpreting and I'm currently a PhD candidate on Interpreting Studies at the University of Alcalá (Madrid).
+Being Translation and Interpreting one of my passions, I specialized in Conference Interpreting and I'm currently a PhD student in Interpreting Studies at the University of Alcalá (Madrid).

 I am a Fellow of the Higher Education Academy.